 President Obama’s BRAIN Initiative (Brain Research through Advancing Innovative Neurotechnologies) seeks to decipher how the brain’s circuitry produces thought and behavior.
-Recent Science News’ reports looked into this initiative.
-This excerpt is from Brain Shot.
+The Science News Brain Shot reports on this initiative.
+This is an excerpt.

 Ambitious goals: While the BRAIN Initiative’s objectives are hard to express in concrete terms, the project is full of visionary promise.
 “The ultimate goal is to understand who we are,” says Terry Sejnowski of the Salk Institute for Biological Studies in La Jolla, Calif.
 “How is it that our brain is able to look out into the world and see things?
 How is it that we are able to make decisions?
 How is it that we’re able to coordinate enormous amounts of knowledge?”

-I suspect such questions are only fully answerable in the subjective experience of noticing how one thinks and feels.
-Indeed, isn’t this how humanity has always sensed the subtler side of the human experience?
-Buddha’s Four Noble Truths are a pithy and down to earth way to understand ourselves.
-Others have concurred with Buddha’s viewpoint in various ways, before and after, e.g., Bhagavad Gita, Tao Te Ching, Christ, even Genesis.
-The problem we face in understanding ourselves is often an innate unwillingness to hear what really stands in our way.
-We seek understandings that don’t threaten the preconceptions we hold dear, so we often beat around the bush in our search for answers — and naturally so, I might add.
+I can’t help but feel such questions are only fully answerable by subjectively observing how one thinks and feels.
+Isn’t this how humanity has always perceived the subtler side of the human experience?
+Buddha’s Four Noble Truths is a superb example of this.
+Others scripture concur with his view to various degrees, e.g., Bhagavad Gita, Tao Te Ching, Christ, even Genesis.
+The problem we face in understanding ourselves is often an innate unwillingness to accept reality.
+We look for “understandings” that don’t threaten the preconceptions we hold dear.
+We often chase our tails in search of answers.
+Chapter 65 hints at this self-deception…

-Chapter 65’s candid observations not to enlighten, but to fool challenged me for a long time.
+Chapter 65’s observation, not to enlighten, but to fool, puzzled me for a long time.
 It seems at odds with humanity’s spiritual aspirations.
 It is easy to interpret this as a deliberate attempt by the ancients to avoid enlightening the people.
 The common belief that we humans possess free will would suggest this to be a deliberate act on their part, i.e., these ancients chose to fool us, we assume.
 Why would they ever want to do that?

-My breakthrough on this came when I finally realized, or better, really faced up to the fact that we only understand what we know.
-This is really a hard pill to swallow — at least as hard as the fact that our mistaken sense of free will is an inevitable consequence of the “illusion of self”.
+My breakthrough on this came when I fully faced up to the fact that we only understand what we know (p.254).
+This is a truly hard pill to swallow… at least as hard as the fact that our mistaken sense of free will is an inevitable consequence of the “illusion of self”.
 Seen in this light, the ancients didn’t fool anyone deliberately.
 People fool themselves by misunderstanding the message.
-That would be the natural outcome of only being able to understand truly what we already know intuitively.
-In other words, we interpret what we hear in accord with our own deeply held needs and fears.
-The truth is in the eye of the beholder.
-If the eye is fearful, the truth it sees counterbalances that fear in some way.
+That would be the natural outcome of being capable of truly comprehending only what we already know intuitively.
+In other words, we naturally interpret what we hear in accord with our own deeply held needs and fears… “Truth is in the eye of the beholder”.
+If the eye is fearful, the truth it sees legitimatizes or deals with that fear in some way.

-Therefore, I’d imagine that we can only understand “how our brain is able to look out into the world and see things and make decisions” to the extent that we are comfortable with the facts we find.
+Therefore, I’d imagine that we can only understand “how our brain is able to look out into the world and see things and make decisions” to the extent that we are intuitively ready for and comfortable with the facts we find.
 As usual, our needs and fears will invariably color our interpretation of the facts and any conclusions we make.
-Understanding begins within…
+Understanding begins within as chapter 47 observes…

 Eventually, scientists want to map everything.
 Their ultimate goal is a catalog of all the connections between all the brain’s cells and regions, a master map known as the connectome.
 It’s a formidable task, comparable to identifying every building in the country and then tracing the routes of all the people and cars that travel among them.

-That “scientists want to map everything” is akin to knowing the layout of every leaf on a tree, the biology of every cell of every leaf, and so on.
+That “scientists want to map everything” is akin to knowing the layout and biology of every cell of every leaf on a tree.
 But will you know the tree?
 One must ‘become’ a tree to understand a tree, which no doubt sounds impossible.
 It all depends on what we mean by become.
-Setting that aside, knowing all the facts and figures certainly doesn’t hurt, and can truly enhance the experience, especially if the becoming condition is met.
+Setting that aside, knowing all the facts certainly doesn’t hurt, and can enhance one’s experience.
 However, without some becoming, knowledge is relatively blind.
 Chapter 15 and 49 speak to this somewhat:

 How does the wise person exist, all under heaven, breathing in?